Volunteer with Children in Togo

 - Start dates: Flexible

 The number of vulnerable children, like street children, in Togo is a problem for the country's rudimentary social welfare services.
-In the children's homes that do exist, staff struggle with limited resources to feed, clothe, and educate the children in their care.
+In the care centers that do exist, staff struggle with limited resources to feed, clothe, and educate the children in their care.
 Staff often don't have the time to provide the individual support and attention that these children need so they can have as normal a childhood as possible.

 Projects Abroad volunteers help by spending time with the children, playing with them, and putting a smile on their faces.
 Whether you are taking a group out for an afternoon to the nearby beach, helping older children with homework, or playing a game with the younger ones, you will be an essential part of their development.

-Volunteering in Children's Homes in Togo
+Volunteering in Childcare Centers in Togo

 The most rewarding tasks involve helping the children with their homework, teaching hygiene, and setting up group activities.
 Volunteers can also help with daily tasks such as preparing meals and cleaning up.
 Some volunteers choose to set up regular social activities for the children like sports or arts and crafts lessons.